Monisha-RK10/InProg/docs/docs.md

 ### Computing Depth & full 3D Manually
-> Note: We can skip this step (calculating depth manually), as OpenCV supports `cv2.reprojectImageTo3D(disparity, Q)`.
+> Note: We can skip this step (calculating depth & full 3D manually), as OpenCV supports `cv2.reprojectImageTo3D(disparity, Q)`.

 Depth Calculation: `Z = (f.b)/d`, where f is focal length, b is baseline, and d is disparity